hunting for meteorites

 A ~600 gram meteorite that weathered into 4 fragments, reassembled here.
 Note the uniformly rounded edges and smooth flat faces, despite the cracks that cross it.
 This smooth surface is remnant fusion crust.
 While most meteorites do not exhibit a ~complete fusion crust like this, it pays to be able to tell the difference in texture between this (weathered) ablated surface and a water-worn rock.

 The above meteorite started out as a completely smooth rock.
-Cracks formed via weathering, but every face of the rock is still pretty smooth; even concave faces.
+Cracks formed via weathering, but every face of the rock is still pretty smooth; even the flat and concave faces.
 It’s unusual for terrestrial rocks to weather like that, but it does sometimes happen.

 Another good example: